 Making Life Simpler for Tax Calculations

 As more and more countries move towards a real-time tax system, having an automated method for managing tax calculations becomes ever more critical.
 SAP Ariba provides businesses with a means of managing all their vendor information in one place and provides a smooth, searchable method for recording transactions between the vendor and the company.
+Software escrow services can protect all parties involved in a transaction by using software to hold code until an agreement is made.
 These records can be instrumental if the local authorities ever audit the business.

 Integrating Vertex with SAP Ariba ensures that the chances of an audit occurring becomes even less.
 By using the verification methodology developed by Vertex in Ariba, the system will only pay those invoices that fit the values of the purchase order.
 If a vendor continues to submit false invoices, the business personnel can then inform them of the discrepancy.
 The accounts department could then withhold payment until the vendor complies with the purchase order tax estimate or moves to have their vendor class changed within the business system.
 This methodology makes it less likely that local authorities will call for an audit, and if they do, the verification will back up the submitted figures.